 The major thing to take note of is the Date Range section circled in red.
 In past years if you had flexible dates, you would have to fax in a new application every single day.
-In 2017, they have made it a lot easier for those folks who have flexible start dates within a 21 day range.
+Since 2017, they have made it a lot easier for those folks who have flexible start dates within a 21-day range.
 Say you can start the John Muir Trail anytime in August.
 You would list 8/1/17 as your first desired start date and 8/21/17 as your last desired starting date.
 If you are unsuccessful in the lottery for August 1, you will automatically be entered into the lottery for August 2nd.
-This continues each date thereafter until you are either successful or you reach the end of the 3 week range.
-Everyday, you will be notified by email whether or not you got a permit.
+This continues each date thereafter until you are either successful or you reach the end of the 3-week range.
+Every day, you will be notified by email whether or not you got a permit.
 At the end of those 3 weeks, if you never got a permit, you can submit for the next 3-week window.

 Choosing a JMT Entry Trailhead

 In Yosemite, there are several options for accessing the John Muir Trail.
 The first thing I recommend you do is to pick up the John Muir Trail topo map pack by Tom Harrison.
 These maps will come in extremely handy both in your planning and once you are out on the trail.
 In the meantime, use this Yosemite map to help you decide on your entry trailhead.

 There are four trailheads that can be used to access the JMT under the current permit system.
 The most popular trailheads are Happy Isles in Yosemite Valley and Lyell Canyon in Tuolumne.
 I used a different allowed trailhead, the Sunrise Lakes trailhead, to access the JMT.
 The table below provides the details on these different options, as well as the quota for each trailhead.
 The total quota refers to the number of people.